 Upstream – you walk down the moss-covered stone steps off Saunders Street – you can follow the leafy path by the meandering creek to the unexpected delight of Dean Village and beyond.

-Along the way you pass some rather strange contemporary sculptures made of leafs, a pretty marble pergola with statue, a lofty stone bridge, and a dramatic weir, until you reach the charming ‘village’ on a bend of the creek.
+Along the Water of Leith you pass some rather strange contemporary sculptures made of leafs, a pretty marble pergola with statue, a lofty stone bridge, and a dramatic weir, until you reach the charming ‘village’ on a bend of the creek.

 From here you can walk through the village and hike up the signposted steps to the Modern Art Galleries, or at Dean Bridge you can take a left for a steep hike up the hill and along Queensferry Street to Princes Street and the heart of Edinburgh.